-The subject property comprises an extended semi-detached villa located within the popular Clarkston district, lying to the south of Glasgow city centre, where surrounding properties are of a similar age and character.
+The subject property comprises a purpose built mid terraced chalet style villa located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.

-More than adequate local shopping, educational and public transport facilities are available close by.
+Adequate local shopping, educational and public transport facilities are available close by.